oracle-livelabs/oci-migration/ecc-hol/query/create-ecc-schema.md

 ## Task 1: Extract quickInstall

-* Open terminal and navigate to /u01 directory by using below command
+* Keep the previous EBS terminal open and now open a new terminal for ECC.
+Within that, navigate to /u01 directory by using below command

 <pre><button class="copy-button" title="Copy text to clipboard">Copy</button><code class="hljs apache"><span class="copy-code"><span class="hljs-attribute">cd /u01